krmnn/krmnn/README.md

   - From building IaC libraries to fully managed platforms
   - Kubernetes (bare-metal, Rancher, EKS) architecture, configuration and optimization, building integrations
   - Code and Deployment Pipelines using GitLab, GitHub, Jenkins

+- **Observability Engineering** (Monitoring, Logging, Alerting)
+  - Prometheus, Prometheus Federations, VictoriaMetrics and Grafana for scraping, aggregating, storing and visualizing large amounts of system and application metrics in distributed systems
+  - Logstash, Vector and Elasticsearch/Opensearch for collecting, aggregating, storing, querying and visualizing large amounts of system- and application logs in distributed systems
+  - Nagios, Icinga, Munin for legacy environments

 - **Softwaredevelopment** using C/C++, Python and Typescript
   - for ISPs building large-scale provisioning flows for CPEs and routers using CWMP/TR-69 and SSH/netmiko
   - for IXPs building monitoring components like prometheus exporters
   - for Webshops using Zope, Flask, FastAPI, Nodejs, Typescript

-- **Observability Engineering** (Monitoring, Logging, Alerting)
-  - Prometheus, Prometheus Federations, VictoriaMetrics and Grafana for scraping, aggregating, storing and visualizing large amounts of system and application metrics in distributed systems
-  - Logstash, Vector and Elasticsearch/Opensearch for collecting, aggregating, storing, querying and visualizing large amounts of system- and application logs in distributed systems
-  - Nagios, Icinga, Munin for legacy environments

-I currently work for [@idealo](https://github.com/idealo) on observability topics.

 If I touch computers in my free time I am busy with:
 - creating and recording music using DAWs, instruments and controllers
 - learning to code DSP and audio software, plugins